-Starting Fall 2011, all pre-tenure faculty new in AY 2010-11 and AY 2011-12 are invited to participate in the new initiative Interdisciplinary Networking Committees.
+All new faculty are invited to particpate in the Interdisciplinary Networking Committee mentoring program.
+Typically, pre-tenure colleagues opt in to this program which started in Fall 2011.
 Participants include faculty from all colleges, those working interdisciplinarily, and those focused in one discipline.
 This voluntary program is co-organized by Lehigh ADVANCE and the Deputy Provost for Faculty Affairs.

-The goals of this new approach to mentoring are:
+The goals of this approach to mentoring are:

 •To provide helpful advice about developing relationships across campus and externally.